AlexandreAbraham/frontiers2013/reviews.rst

 Answer
 ......

-Indeed, we have cited these previous studies.
+Indeed, we have added references to these previous studies.

 Other comments: cite model-validation references
 ------------------------------------------------